How do tradelines work?

 - Someone adds you as an authorized user on their credit card.

 - The information associated with that credit card appears on your credit report.

-- Your credit scores are impacted.*
+- Your credit scores change.*

 Do tradelines work for everyone and all credit situations?

 In fact, tradelines do not work every single time for every single situation.
-Well, they kind of do, but in some circumstances, the “increase” in score would be so minimal, that you can say it didn’t work.
+Well, they kind of do, but in some circumstances, the “increase” in score would be so minimal, that you can say it essentially didn’t work.